Storyteller: Becarra Fletcher, Australia

 What is your favorite story behind a single shot in the book?

-My favorite memory behind a single shot would have to be the photo of myself and JP on page 48.
+My favorite memory behind a single shot would have to be the photo of myself and JP (above).
 We woke up at 11 pm so we could climb through the night to the summit.
-This image was taken at about 5.30 am, just as the sun was rising through the clouds.
+This image was taken at about 5:30 am, just as the sun was rising through the clouds.
 Our group was exhausted and concentrating on each step as we hiked through the darkness.
 Just before this shot was taken our guides spontaneously started dancing and singing the Kilimanjaro Song at the top of their lungs.
 Stopping, watching and joining in on the singing was the pick-me-up we all needed to get us to the top!
 The photo on page 34 of our guides singing and clapping was them at a campsite a new nights earlier.